braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 ```

 *Even "cold" vacua ignite surely without tuning.*

+### 3.4.6.2 Commentary: The Physics of the False Vacuum {#3.4.7}

+:::info[**Why the Initial State is Frozen**]
+The Regular Bethe Fragment serves as the "False Vacuum" of this theory.
+In standard quantum field theory, a false vacuum is a local minimum of the potential energy surface, separated from the true vacuum by a barrier.
+Here, the "barrier" is topological: the strict bipartiteness of the graph.

+Because the rewrite rule $\mathcal{R}$ operates by closing triangles (3-cycles), it requires a "u-shape" structure (a 2-path) to act upon.
+In a bipartite graph, every 2-path connects vertices of the *same* parity partition (Even $\to$ Odd $\to$ Even).
+Closing such a path would require an edge between two "Even" nodes, which violates the defining constraint of the vacuum.
+Thus, the perturbative rule is strictly forbidden from acting.
+The universe waits in stasis until a "forbidden" fluctuation, a tunneling event, occurs.
 :::

 ## 3.4.Z Implications and Synthesis {#3.4.Z}

 :::note[**Ignition of Geometrogensis is Inevitable**]
 Ignition follows structural logic: the parity-violating tunnel, one Hamming step from stasis yet symmetry-ending, crafts the compliant path that the rewrite forms as the first 3-cycle [(§3.4.4)](#3.4.4), sparking supercritical spread under near-certain thermal odds.
 This bootstraps the kindling internally, the metastable tree yielding triangulated structure via fluctuation mandate.

 The quanta now arm the substrate against flux through awaiting fault tolerance; inconsistencies demand local fixes to halt spread.
-The Isomorphism [(§3.5.1)](#3.5.1) aligns axioms to commuting stabilizers, syndromes to excitations, actions to repairs, casting the architecture as topological guard.
+The Isomorphism [(§3.5.2)](#3.5.2) aligns axioms to commuting stabilizers, syndromes to excitations, actions to repairs, casting the architecture as topological guard.
 :::

 ---

 ## 3.5 Fault-Tolerance (QECC) {#3.5}

-:::note[**Section 3.6 Overview**]
+:::note[**Section 3.5 Overview**]
 With a parallel engine igniting geometry from symmetry split, protect evolution from drifts: an edge beyond locality or path cloning requires detection and fix without total rewind.
 This section builds resilience via stabilizer quantum error correction isomorphism, framing the causal graph space as a Hilbert realm where axioms yield Z-projectors for validity, triplets give syndrome tuples for excitations, and rewrites serve as X-flips to realign the codespace.

 Graphs map to $(\mathbb{C}^2)^{\otimes K}$, qubits per potential edge (|0⟩ absent, |1⟩ present), Z for checks, X for toggles; hard projectors like $(I + Z)/2$ bar 2-cycles and long links via undirected distance $\bar{d} > 2$, soft K-operators on triplets span eight states from vacuum (+1,+1,+1) to excitation (-1,-1,-1).
 Commutativity arises from disjoint Z-supports, non-triviality from the vacuum's +1 space, forming a hybrid code where classical faults prompt quantum-like mends, scalable and topological.